-Best answer: The higher the better!
+Best answer: The higher, the better!
 According to PlayStation, 5 Mbps is the minimum requirement to stream PlayStation Now.
-However, this is the minimum and even at high speeds, players have noticed input lag and compression.
+However, this is the minimum, and even at high speeds, players have noticed input lag and compression.

-- If you haven't already subscribed: PlayStation Now ($60/year at Amazon)
+- If you haven't already subscribed: PlayStation Now $60/year at Amazon

 Sony PlayStation recommends a minimum download speed of 5 Mbps to stream PlayStation Now.
-This happens to also be its recommendation for Share Play and Remote Play.
+This also happens to be its recommendation for Share Play and Remote Play.
 It's a nice, safe number that most ISP's can provide and a majority of PlayStation customers can achieve.

-To check your connection speeds there are some free speed tests online, I prefer to use SpeedTest.net.
+To check your connection speeds, there are some free speed tests online.
+I prefer to use SpeedTest.net.
 They are a safe way to check your speeds and mark servers that don't offer a secure testing warning.

 You can also check your internet speed directly on your PS4 by going to your Network Settings and clicking on Test Internet Connection.
 This will show you both your download and upload speeds.

 Unfortunately, 5 Mbps truly is the minimum requirement since you'll get kicked off the service if your internet speeds dip too low.
 A warning will appear in the upper right corner of your screen with a countdown to the disconnect.
 Save quickly!